 Miami, FL 33130

-- Best Attractions & Activities, Free Things to Do: "Make a day of it and plan to visit on the last Friday of the month.
+- Romantic Things to Do, Best Attractions & Activities, Free Things to Do: "Make a day of it and plan to visit on the last Friday of the month.
 Experience Little Havana in the day by walking along Calle Ocho, catching a ballgame at Marlins Park, and dropping into the various shops and stick around for the Viernes Culturales street party at night."